PrestaShop/prestashop.github.io/news/_posts/releases/2021-11-16-prestashop-1-7-8-1-maintenance-release.md

 ---

 PrestaShop 1.7.8.1 is now available.
-This maintenance release fixes 44 regressions reported since the 1.7.8.0.
+This maintenance release fixes 44 regressions reported since the initial 1.7.8.0 release.

 ![1.7.8.1 is available!](/assets/images/2021/11/1.7.8.1_build.jpg)